ankitpokhrel/Dynamic-Featured-Image/README.md

 _Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types._

+> #### Ver.
+3.0.0 is out and has  major changes which are not compatible with previous versions.

 ### Overview
 Dynamic Featured Image enables the option to have MULTIPLE featured images within a post or page.
 This is especially helpful when you use other plugins, post thumbnails or sliders that use featured images.